Embattled Nebraska candidate vows to stay in Senate race

 The state party then voted to back former Democratic U.S. Rep. Brad Ashford, who represented the Omaha’s 2nd Congressional District for one term.
 Ashford wasn’t a candidate in the Democratic Senate primary and thus would have been able to run as a write-in candidate.
 But days after the endorsement, he reversed course and announced that he wouldn’t run for the Senate seat.

 In a statement Monday, party officials said they would support a nominee “whose values represent our party,” no matter what Janicek decides.
-Janicek “is shameful and has no support of the Democratic Party,” said Nebraska Democratic Party Chairwoman Jane Kleeb.
+Janicek “is shameful and has no support of the Democratic Party,” Kleeb said.

 “Our party will make sure that voters across Nebraska have a strong choice in order to defeat Ben Sasse,” she said.